QuantConnect/Lean/CONTRIBUTING.md

 When committing, be sure to follow [best practices](https://github.com/erlang/otp/wiki/Writing-good-commit-messages) writing good commit descriptions.

 After performing some work you'll want to merge in changes from the **upstream/master**.
-You can use the following two commands in order to assist upstream merging.
+You can use the following two commands in order to assist upstream merging:

 ```bash
 $ git fetch upstream
 $ git rebase upstream/master issue-123/short-issue-description
 ```

-The `fetch` command will download the **upstream** repository to your computer but not merge it.
+The `git fetch upstream` command will download the **upstream** repository to your computer but not merge it.
 The `rebase upstream/master issue-123/short-issue-description` command will [rebase](https://www.atlassian.com/git/tutorials/rewriting-history/git-commit--amend) your changes on top of **upstream/master**.
 This will make the review process easier for **collaborators**.

 > CAUTION Please note that once you have pushed your branch remotely you MUST NOT rebase!